germainechu/avatar-farm/personality-prompts/ENFJ.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** LSI (logical-sensing introvert, roughly ISTP in energy but not 1:1 MBTI).
-ENFJ/EIE brings vision, emotional depth, and inspiration; dual brings structure, realism, and practical grounding.
+**Dual (Most Complementary):** ISTP (logical-sensing introvert, roughly ISTP in energy but not 1:1 MBTI).
+ENFJ/ENFJ brings vision, emotional depth, and inspiration; dual brings structure, realism, and practical grounding.
 Together: one inspires & connects, the other stabilizes & implements.

 **Other Relations:** Some types naturally **mentor** the ENFJ's weaker areas (Ti/Se); others look up to ENFJ's Fe/Ni and feel "seen" and "inspired" by their presence.
 This is about **natural complementarity**, not "good vs bad."